OrgaNiUS/OrgaNiUS/client/docs.md

 The user can click on the "+" icon to create a new personal Task.

+The user can click on the book/trash bin/pen icons to cycle through the different modes.

+Book is the normal and default mode.
 The tasks can also be dragged and dropped into different positions.

+Trash bin is the trash mode, where the user can select the tasks to be trashed with the checkbox beside each task.
+After which, the user can click on the "Trash Selected" button to remove the selected tasks.

+Pen is the edit mode. (to be implemented)

 With the expand button on the bottom right, the user can expand the To-Do List into a grid view that takes up the entire page.
+It offers similar functionality just with a different view.

 ### Scheduler